Praqma/kubernetes-ebook/chapter04.md

 openssl x509 -in ca.pem -text -noout
 ```

-It should give you the output similar to what is shown below:
+It should give you output similar to what is shown below:

 ```
 [kamran@kworkhorse certs-baremetal]$ openssl x509 -in ca.pem -text -noout